nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Tutor` object residing in the `Model`.

-In addition to the third point above, the `CommmandExecutor` functional interface, initially encapsulated inside the `CommandBox` class, was abstracted out to allow multiple `UI` components to communicate with the `Logic` component.
-The `CommandExecutor` is first created in `MainWindow` and passed down to `CommandBox` and `TutorListCard` to keep a link to `Logic` for the components to execute a command.
+In addition to the third point above, the `CommmandExecutor` functional interface, initially encapsulated inside the `CommandBox` class, was abstracted out to allow multiple `UI` components to communicate with the `Logic` component. `MainWindow` creates a `CommandExecutor`, which is then passed down to `CommandBox` and `TutorListCard` to communicate with `Logic` in order to execute a command.

 <img src="images/CommandExecutorClassDiagram.png" width="280" />